 ‘Are Maine Coon Cats Friendly?’ … The simple answer is YES!

-The Maine Coon is ranked no.5 in the ‘Friendliest Cat Breed’ category (source).
-This particular breed of cat loves to be affectionate, and is particularly loving to its owners.
-It will also happily groom any visitor introduced into their territory (i.e. the home), without a seconds thought.
+The Maine Coon is ranked no.5 in the ‘Friendliest Cat Breed’ category (source 1).
+This particular breed of cat loves to be affectionate and is particularly loving to its owners.
+It will also happily groom any visitor introduced into their territory (i.e. the home), without a second thought.

-If a Maine Coon doesn’t feel it has had enough attention or affection in one day, they will often attack their owners with love, grooming and kisses!
+If a Maine Coon doesn’t feel it has had enough attention or affection in one day, it will often attack its owners with love, grooming, and kisses!
 This can come across as sudden bursts of unstoppable affection, where the cat is determined to show its unconditional love to its owner.

 This breed of cat is not known for being a lap cat.
-However, don’t let this put you off because each cat has their own unique personality traits, so you may just find that there is nothing more they would rather do, than sit on their human and cuddle!
+However, don’t let this put you off because each cat has their own unique personality traits, so you may just find that there is nothing more they would rather do than sitting on their human and cuddle!